onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Its not like I simply woke up and decided to change the world - I gradually grew into that position.
 And every day of searching for the answer was a day that I didn’t find that answer - and gradually I realized that nobody has the answer - NOBODY - a complete explanation of everything along with a prescription for what should happen and why.
 So here I am - roleplaying a prophet - if you think this is absurd - imagine what it felt like for me to gradually step into this position and realizing that I’m the man character of the movie
 I was a bit envious of someone who had a profound experience with a lightning & a revelation - I thought that couldn’t happen to me.
 I even roleplayed jokingly (and sometimes a bit more seriously) experiencing such a thing but I never realle believed even for a second - but this event was the first time I couldn’t be 100% certain
-I’m the chosen one because I chose myself - ordinary people can choose to be extraordinary "I am who I am" as an episode what is the potential of the 21st century to produce a prophet-like figure? that's where I come in It was a mystical experience of ultimate reality
+I’m the chosen one because I chose myself - ordinary people can choose to be extraordinary
+    “It is possible for ordinary people to choose to be extraordinary.” ― Elon Musk "I am who I am" as an episode what is the potential of the 21st century to produce a prophet-like figure? that's where I come in It was a mystical experience of ultimate reality